StephanEnseleit/Data-Analytics-and-Mining-Project/README.md

 # Data Analytics and Mining: Project Group Communities and Crime

-This project was conducted during the [DataAnalytics and Mining / Prospeção e Análise de Dados](https://guia.unl.pt/en/2019/fct/program/935/course/11563) class in the summer semester of 2022 at the Faculty of Science and Tecnology of the Universidade Nova in Lisbon.
+This project was conducted during the [Data Analytics and Mining / Prospeção e Análise de Dados](https://guia.unl.pt/en/2019/fct/program/935/course/11563) class in the summer semester of 2022 at the Faculty of Science and Tecnology of the Universidade Nova in Lisbon.

 ## Setup